tobiscr/application-connector-manager/docs/user/00-10-architecture.md

 # Architecture

-In the architectural diagram below are all components of the Application Connector Module included.
-It describes also the workflow how the different components integrate an external system into Kyma.
+The following architectural diagram includes all components of the Application Connector module and describes the workflow for integrating an external system into Kyma using the different components.

 ## Components